top of page

 4. Primary objectives or focus areas for the session

-5. Whether your group consists of professional actors or actors in training looking to expand their craft and performance skills
+5. Whether your group consists of professional actors or actors in training, looking to expand their craft and performance skills

 Once we receive your information, we’ll be in touch to discuss availability, workshop structure, and how Javiar can best support your group’s creative development.